quasarframework/quasar/docs/src/pages/style/visibility.md

 :::

 ::: tip
-If you want to e.g. show hide based on JavaScript properties, you can use the Screen Plugin: https://quasar.dev/options/screen-plugin
+If you want to e.g. show hide based on JavaScript properties, you can use the [Screen Plugin](/options/screen-plugin).
 :::

 ## Platform Related